b40deep/PhDThesis/chapters/md_lit/README.md

 - using keywords
 - using outlines
 - incorporating external knowledge
-- generating in specified styles suing leading context
+- generating in specified styles using leading context
-- generating stories iwth desired titles and protagonists' emotional arcs
+- generating stories with desired titles and protagonists' emotional arcs
 - generating stories considering the changes in the psychological state, while they just control the emotion lines instead of the detailed contents.

 *previous **controllable** story gen ideas:*